 (b) a charge for metered consumption at the applicable rate.

+(3) Each MyPower residential tariff is available subject to the following conditions —

+(a) the consumer must satisfy the eligibility criteria set out in clause 10;

-(3) Each MyPower residential tariff is available subject to the condition that the consumer does not exceed the applicable peak allowance on 4 or more peak days in a peak period.
+(b) the consumer must not exceed the applicable peak allowance at the relevant premises on 4 or more peak days in a peak period.

 (4) For each MyPower residential tariff, the applicable rates of the fixed charge and metered consumption charge, and the applicable peak allowance, are to be determined under the Table.